daniel8lopes/omnia3/docs/pages/omnia3/Connector/omnia3_connector_install.md

 - **Client**: [Click here to know how to get the Client ID and Secret](omnia3_management_introduction.html#52-get-the-api-client-credentials)
     - **ID**: Client ID of the connector configuration you registered on the platform.
     - **Secret**: Client Secret of the connector configuration you registered on the platform.

+It also supports optional parameters:

+- **BehavioursManagerPort**: The port that the connector will open its behaviours manager on.
+If ommitted, defaults to **49995**.
+If this is already in use (i.e. you want to have two connectors in parallel), you must add this configuration.